 If you’re looking for a stronger tooth whitening system with fast results, you may be interested in ZOOM!
 Teeth Whitening here at Eastside Comprehensive Dentistry.
 In just a single visit, we can reverse the effects that lifestyle habits had on your smile.
 ZOOM!
 Is an in-office whitening system that lifts stains on your teeth made by eating high-pigment foods and beverages like wine, tea, soda, and coffee.
-Depending on the shade and condition that your teeth are in, Dr. Fisher will recommend a formula of certain strength of carbamide peroxide to produce an awesome, bright white result.
-This kind of system that is so concentrated and strong that it can completely reverse the state of your smile in one visit cannot be found in store bought systems like whitening trays, strips, or rinses.
-Nor can you get the same results or professional application and knowledge like you can here in our Issaquah office.
+Depending on the shade and condition that your teeth are in, Dr Fisher will recommend a formula of a certain strength of carbamide peroxide to produce an awesome, bright white result.
+This kind of system that is so concentrated and strong that it can completely reverse the state of your smile in one visit cannot be found in store-bought systems like whitening trays, strips, or rinses.
+Nor can you get the same results or professional application and knowledge as you can here in our Issaquah office.

 Schedule Your Personal Consultation Today!

-If a brighter and whiter smile is what you’ve been dreaming of, whether it’s for everyday or a special occasion, we can help you look and feel great with the use of our ZOOM!
+If a brighter and whiter smile is what you’ve been dreaming of, whether it’s for every day or a special occasion, we can help you look and feel great with the use of our ZOOM!
 Teeth Whitening system.
-Go ahead and treat yourself to a teeth whitening consultation with Dr. Kelley Fisher.
+Go ahead and treat yourself to a teeth whitening consultation with Dr Kelley Fisher.
 To schedule your appointment, contact our Issaquah, WA office to speak with a friendly staff member and they’ll be more than happy to set you up for your consultation.
 We look forward to hearing from you!